ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The value of the NONC tag is a 32-byte nonce.
 It SHOULD be generated in a manner indistinguishable from random.
 BCP 106 {{!RFC4086}}
-contains specific guidelines regarding this.
+contains specific guidelines regarding this. {{measurement-sequence}}
+describes how to securely generate nonces when querying multiple servers in sequence.

 ### TYPE